nhsconnect/CareConnectAPI/pages/design/design_exchange_patterns.md

 ## 1. Exchange Paradigms ##

-This section has been included to show the use of FHIR exchange patterns when deciding how to use Care Connect profiles within solutions.
+This section has been included to show how CareConnectAPI fits in traditional messaging and document exchanges.
+Also how these ways of exchanging FHIR resoources relates to Information Sharing Patterns.

 ## 2. RESTful API